lucashaley/UnityTeaching/WorkshopUnits/02_PlayingAndDebugging.md

 ![Script Editor](images/02_ScriptEditor.png)

-By default, every new Unity script starts with this boilderplate code:
+By default, every new Unity script starts with this boilerplate code:

 ```C#
 using System.Collections;